mahmud035/level-1-updated-content/0-conceptual-sessions/Batch-10/Milestone -11/Backend with JWT and Axios Interceptor/server/README.md

 ### Job Routes

-- **GET `/jobs`**: Retrieve all job listings with optional query parameters for filtering, sorting, and pagination.
+- **GET `/jobs`**: Retrieve all job listings with optional query parameters for searching, filtering, sorting, and pagination.

   - **Query Parameters**:
     - `page`: The page number (default: `1`).